Communities

 although practically speaking, and much to my chagrin, many people study the final part of the Masechta before the siyum...
 From personal experience (a Siyum of my own group shortly (fortunately!) before the COVID-19 shutdown; and from experience with many others), I suspect the vast majority of people planning to lead a Siyum will study the last portion in advance to be prepared - I certainly did.
 They just might not study it together as a group in the usual way.

-רבות מחשבות‭ wrote almost 4 years ago · edited almost 4 years ago
+רבות מחשבות‭ wrote over 4 years ago · edited over 4 years ago

 @manassehkatz when I teach the last section of a masechta to others who plan on making a separate formal siyum, I ask them to leave the room, and not to read that section (at the very least, not to read it out loud) until their siyum.
 Preparing the last section means that one is not actually finishing the Masechta at the siyum, and anyways, it would be nice for those at a siyum to see the shiur and/or Chavrusa go through their regular learning process.